shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 Overall, this final project, and 6.115 in general, have made me more confident in my ability to envision and implement embedded software projects.
 In the many long hours I've invested into this class, I've become more fluent with design patterns, working with lab equipment, reading data sheets, and integrating various types of chips into a system.
 I also had fun playing around with my finished grid sequencer :)

-I especially found the audio aspects of the project — picking apart WAV files and manipulating them as data points — quite interesting, and I'd like to explore that in more depth in the future, maybe in C next time!
+I especially found the audio aspects of the project — picking apart WAV files and manipulating them as data points — quite interesting, and I'd like to explore that in more depth in the future!

 <div class="image-set" markdown="1">